geopandas/geopandas/doc/source/docs/user_guide/choropleth.rst

 .. ipython:: python

     @savefig south.png
-    south.plot('FH90');
+    south.plot(column='FH90');

 If you would like to show a legend, pass ``legend=True``.
 By default, this will create a colorbar.

 .. ipython:: python

     @savefig south_legend.png
-    south.plot('FH90', legend=True);
+    south.plot(column='FH90', legend=True);

 The default color mapping stretches the colors from the minimum to the maximum of the observed values.
 These bounds can be customized with the ``vmin`` and ``vmax`` keywords, which specify the minimum and maximum values respectively.
 In that case, the colorbar indicates that some values go beyond the extremes.

 .. ipython:: python

     @savefig south_vmax.png
-    south.plot('FH90', legend=True, vmax=30);
+    south.plot(column='FH90', legend=True, vmax=30);

 Classification schemes
 ----------------------

-The default mapping of values to colors is linear, which may not provide an optimal cartographic visualization of the data.
+The default mapping of values to colors is continuous and linear which may not provide an optimal cartographic visualization of the data.
 The mapping can be adjusted using the ``scheme`` keyword, which specifies a classification scheme.
 You can, for example, map colors to quantiles, where each color bin contains the same number of geometries.
 Note that using ``scheme`` requires the optional ``mapclassify`` dependency.

 .. ipython:: python

     @savefig south_quantiles.png
-    south.plot('FH90', legend=True, scheme='quantiles');
+    south.plot(column='FH90', legend=True, scheme='quantiles');

 This changes the mapping of colors but, by default, also changes the style of the legend.
 This default exists for legacy reasons and can be useful on its own.
 However, a more suitable option is often to keep the colorbar, which you can request with ``legend_kwds``.